The History of the Iconic Silver Oak Bottle Tree

 The holidays have officially arrived!
 This week the legendary Silver Oak Bottle Tree is being constructed in our Oakville tasting room.
 Want to see it in action?
 Check out this time-lapse video.

 Last year we kicked-off the holiday season with some fun facts about our Bottle Tree.
-We take Bottle Tree mania (seriously, we’re not kidding...check out Delish, Marie Claire, and Metro) to the next level with the inside scoop from Kathleen McLeod, our Senior Director of Retail, Marketing and Hospitality.
+We take Bottle Tree mania (seriously, we’re not kidding...check out Delish, Marie Claire, and Metro) to the next level with the inside scoop from VP of Consumer Experience Kathleen McLeod.

 Wishing you a holiday season filled with joy, laughter, and plenty of Cabernet!